The Pipeband Club

+History

+The band formed in mid-2008 after an exodus of the majority of the playing roster from St Marys District Band Club, a long-standing Sydney band in which the group had been attending the World Championships in 2006-2008 under the leadership of Scott Nicolson and Mark Romer.
+This departure of the bulk of the player group, which included all those in leadership roles, and the subsequent creation of a new band was sparked by a disagreement between Nicolson and the St Mary's Band Club's board of directors, culminating in Nicolson having his club membership revoked and thus unable to enter the premises for any purpose including band practice.

+The new entity relocated its operations to The Scots College in Bellevue Hill, where the Pipe Sergeant was employed as the piping tutor of the school pipe band.
+With this informal cooperation between the Scots College band and The Pipe Band Club established, the Pipe Band Club announced the formation of a "development" band that would compete in Grades 4 and 3, providing a stepping stone for aspiring players to reach the senior band.
+This band was active for a few years, and even travelled overseas to compete in the Square Day contest in Palmerston North, New Zealand, where the PBC Development band won Grade 4.

-The Pipe Band Club is a competitive pipe band located in Sydney, Australia.
-The band was formed in 2008 and attended The World Pipe Band Championships in 2009 and 2010, competing in Grade 1.
-The band was led by Scott Nicolson until 2010 at which point Angus Roberts was elected Pipe Major.
-The band was the winner of the Australian Championship (Grade 1) in 2010, and has also consistently held the New South Wales state title since inauguration.
-In 2012 the band requested to be relegated to Grade 2 and this was approved by the Australian Pipe Band Association (now called Pipe Bands Australia).
-The band won the 2014 Australian Championship in Grade 2, and went on to host the NSW Championships in November 2014, marking the first time the band had acted as a contest promoter.
+The Pipe Band Club attended The World Pipe Band Championships in 2009 and 2010, still competing in Grade 1 despite the loss of some players in the transition from the previous band.
+In 2010 the band's Pipe Sgt Angus Roberts was elected Pipe Major.
+The band was the winner of the Australian Championship (Grade 1) in 2008 and 2010,.
+In 2012 the band requested to be relegated to Grade 2 to begin a period of rebuilding after a mediocre set of results that year, and this was approved by the Australian Pipe Band Association (now called Pipe Bands Australia).
+The band, led by Pipe Major Angus Roberts and Drum Sergeant Scott Miller, won the 2014 Australian Championship in Grade 2.
+The band then went on to host the NSW Championships in November of the same year, marking the first time the band had acted as a contest promoter.

 Still in Grade 2 in 2015, the band secured a win in the Queensland State Championships, then traveled to Scotland for a two-week tour ending with the World Championships in August 2015.
 The band took 2nd place in Grade 2 at North Berwick and 3rd place in Grade 2 at Perth.
 A week later, at the World Championships, the band took 2nd place in their heat before progressing and placing 9th in the final.